-As Cryan speaks, he gazes down on the putting green below his second-floor office in the Pinehurst clubhouse.
-A lad no more than 10 years of age is stroking putts, and each time he makes a putt, he celebrates with a Stewart-esque thrusting of his fist and leg.
+Cryan looks out and sees a lad no more than 10 years of age is stroking putts, and each time he makes a putt, he celebrates with a Stewart-esque thrusting of his fist and leg.

 “Payne Stewart making that putt to win the ’99 Open is forever a part of Pinehurst’s history,” Cryan says.
 “Having the ‘Lad’ making a putt of his own is a natural extension.
 We can all make that putt in our dreams.”

 Stay two nights and get the third night and the fourth round of golf FREE on our popular Summer Tee Package.
 Enjoy the ultimate golf vacation with rates starting at just $1,022 per person.
 Includes resort accommodations for three nights, an overflowing breakfast buffet and three-course dinner daily, and a round of golf per day (four rounds total).